 Background: The ‘Prediction Of Survival in Advanced Sorafenib-treated HCC’ (PROSASH) model addressed the heterogeneous survival of patients with hepatocellular carcinoma (HCC) treated with sorafenib in clinical trials, but requires validation in daily clinical practice.
 This study aimed to validate, compare and optimize this model for survival prediction.

 Methods: Patients treated with sorafenib for HCC at 5 tertiary European centres were retrospectively staged according to the PROSASH model.
 In addition, the optimized PROSASH-II model was developed using the data of 4 centres (training set) and tested in an independent dataset.
 These models for overall survival (OS) were then compared with existing prognostic models.
 Results: The PROSASH model was validated in 445 patients, showing clear differences between the 4 risk groups (OS 16.9-4.6 months).
 A total of 920 patients (n=615 in training set, n=305 in validation set) were available to develop PROSASH-II.
 This optimized model incorporated fewer and less subjective parameters: the serum albumin, bilirubin and alpha-fetoprotein, and macrovascular invasion, extrahepatic spread and largest tumour size on imaging.
 Both PROSASH and PROSASH-II showed improved discrimination (C-index 0.62 and 0.63, respectively) compared with existing prognostic scores (C-index ≤0.59).
-Conclusions: In HCC patients treated with sorafenib, individualized prediction of survival and risk group stratification using baseline prognostic and predictive parameters can be improved with the validated PROSASH and the refined PROSASH-II model.
-These models can be used as a tool for tailored treatment of HCC in daily practice and to define pre-planned subgroups for future studies.
+Conclusions: In HCC patients treated with sorafenib, individualized prediction of survival and risk group stratification using baseline prognostic and predictive parameters with the PROSASH model was validated.
+The refined PROSASH-II model performed at least as good with fewer and more objective parameters.
+This model can be used as a tool for tailored treatment of HCC in daily practice and to define pre-planned subgroups for future studies.

 Keywords: hepatocellular carcinoma; sorafenib; survival; prognosis; prediction; model.

+Lay summary: Patients with incurable liver cancer (hepatocellular carcinoma) can be treated with sorafenib to expand their life expectancy, but the prognosis with this drug varies between patients.
+In this large international study, we tested and further improved a statistical method that allows clinicians to estimate the survival chances of an individual patient.
+This facilitates the communication with the patient when considering this treatment and will help further research to find better drugs.

 Introduction